 - Shortness of breath

-Proving all of this is daunting.
-In our experience, the majority of fibromyalgia sufferers see their claim denied on the first try.
-But this often just means you didn’t include the right paperwork.
-We can help you pull together opinions, medical history and diagnoses that support all of the requirements above.
+Last, other possible causes for these symptoms must be ruled out and proving all of this is daunting.
+In our experience, the majority of fibromyalgia sufferers see their claim denied on the first try, but this often just means you didn’t include the right paperwork.
+We can help you pull together opinions, medical history, and diagnoses that support all of the requirements above.

 The best way is to get what’s known as a functional capacity evaluation.
 Your rheumatologist or pain doctor can perform this for you.
-It simply evaluates your capacity to do different basic tasks including standing, walking and using your hands.
-It will also evaluate your capacity for mental tasks like focusing, concentrating and working with others.
-This means conditions like anxiety or depression can be factored in.
-Doing a functional capacity evaluation is not hard, and we can help you see a doctor who does them on a routine basis.
+It simply evaluates your capacity to do different basic tasks including standing, walking, and using your hands.
+It will also evaluate your capacity for mental tasks like focusing, concentrating, and working with others.

 You are also allowed to submit statements from friends and family.
 It’s best to have these be as specific as possible.
 For example, “can’t walk for more than 2 minutes without resting” is better than “can’t walk for long.”
 Ask your loved ones to use specific measurements wherever possible—how far you can walk, how much you can lift, what specific chores you cannot do at home.